rubyworks/reusing/README.md

 Ruby Facets, this has huge implications.
 In fact, Facets does not yet support refinements precisely b/c of this issue.
 To do so would require maintaining a second copy of every method in refinement format.
-While doable, it is obviously not DRY, and quite simply a pain in butt.
+While doable, it is obviously not DRY, and quite simply a pain in the ass.

-So we cam up with the idea of the `refinement` method.
-With this method most extensions script can be redily used as-is, without all the boiler-plate.
+So the idea of overriding the `using` method to accept a library file name was hatched.
+With this most extension scripts can be redily used as-is, without all the boiler-plate.
 Usage is pretty simple.
 Let's say the first example we gave above is in a library file called `some_method.rb`, then we can do:

 ```
-require 'refinement'
+require 'reusing'

-using refinement('some_method')
+using 'some_method'
 ```

-The refinement method will find the file, read it in, perform a transformation converting `class String` into `refine String do` and wrap it all in a module which it returns.
+The refinement method will find the file, read it in, perform a transformation converting `class String` into `refine String do` and wrap it all in a module which it then passes to the origina `using` method, which has been aliased as `reusing`.

+Granted, the code is a bit of a dirty hack --as is necessary to make it work.
+Nonetheless, it should work just fine where needed.